renovatebot/renovate/docs/usage/configuration-options.md

 The PR title is important for some of Renovate's matching algorithms (e.g. determining whether to recreate a PR or not) so ideally don't modify it much.

+## projectName

+The name of this project.
+Defaults to "Renovate".

 ## pruneStaleBranches

 Configure to `false` to disable deleting orphan branches and autoclosing PRs.